Killinskillz69/Nineteen69-paystring.crypto.com-/Home.md

 - [A proposal to move the content in this wiki to a Wikipedia-style wiki site](#a-proposal-to-move-the-content-in-this-wiki-to-a-wikipedia-style-wiki-site)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## See also
+* https://github.com/ethresearch/en-ethereum-wiki, an alternative version to this wiki.
+(More details on that are in [this issue](https://github.com/ethereum/wiki/issues/589)).
+* https://docs.ethhub.io/, which at a quick glance, looks like a decent site worth looking into for newbies and pros to get news and info about the Ethereum sector.

 ## Issues and pull requests